SilShizukesa/final_project_ds/README.md

-# Final Project for Intro to Data Science
+# Final Project for Foundations of Data Analytics

 ## Term 2023 Fall